 There is no component that has a bigger direct impact on your gaming experience than your video card will.
-And, if you’re looking to build a gaming computer in 2018 and you want to really take your gaming experience to the next level, then you definitely need to make sure you get yourself a high-end GPU.
+And, if you’re looking to build a gaming computer and you want to really take your gaming experience to the next level, then you definitely need to make sure you get yourself a high-end GPU.

 A graphics card (or video card) basically acts like a second processor.
 However, the video card is only responsible for processing graphics-related tasks.